topicquests/sensecraft/documentation/tables.md

 Todo:

-* createConversationNode
+* addConvInFocus: create or move a conversation node within the focus neighbourhood
+* addConvAnywhere: create or move a conversation node anywhere
 * editConversationNode: (someone else's)
 * mustQuote: needs to create nodes of quote subtype
-* addToFocus: can add non-meta nodes to focus
-* addMetaToFocus: can add meta nodes to focus
-* addMetaToMeta: can add meta nodes to focus
+* addMetaInFocus: can add meta nodes to focus
-* addMetaToConversation: can add meta nodes elsewhere in conversation
+* addMetaAnywhere: can add meta nodes elsewhere in conversation
-* addPlayChannel: can create a channel in the context of a game
+* createPlayChannel: can create a channel in the context of a game
-* addGuildChannel: can create a guild-wide channel
+* createGuildChannel: can create a guild-wide channel
 * setPlayerRole: can change the casting role of another player
 * addAvailableRole: can give an available role to a player
+* changeFocus: change the focus of the gameplay
+* moveDraftConv: Move someone else's draft conversation node
+* intercalateConv: Move someone else's draft conversation node under my draft sibling
+* createGuildRole
+* createSystemRole

-Under consideration:
+Under consideration or v2

-* extraCreditForMove could have issues with favoritism
+* awardCreditForMove could have issues with favoritism
+* mutateMetaToConv
+* moveChannelBranchToConv

 ## scoring_criterion

 Represents a criterion which will be used to score a game move (mostly introducing conversation nodes).
 A given game mode can be scored along multiple axes (or criteria.)